industrial-edge/miscellaneous/tank application/README.md

 ### Source files

-The TIA Portal project can be found [here](tia-tank-application.zap19) as zap19 file (TIA compressed project) and can be opened directly in the TIA Portal V19 or higher.
+The TIA Portal project using HMIs can be found [here](tia-tank-application.zap19) as zap19 file (TIA compressed project) and can be opened directly in the TIA Portal V19 or higher.
+The TIA Portal project using the WinCC Runtimme on an Edge device can be found [here](tia-tank-application.for-edge.ap21) as ap21 file (TIA compressed project) and can be opened directly in the TIA Portal V21 or higher.

 ### History